-The Compliance of the conditions of Corporate Governance is the responsibility of the Company's management and our examination was limited to a review of procedures and implementation thereof, adopted by the Company for ensuring compliance of the conditions of the Corporate Governance.
+Our examination was limited to procedures and implementation thereof, adopted by the Company for ensuring the compliance of the conditions of the Corporate Governance.
 It is neither an audit nor an expression of opinion on the financial statements of the Company.